gkrizek/gdack/README.md

 This is a serverless application running in [AWS Lambda](https://aws.amazon.com/lambda/).
 Using the slash command `/gdax` you make buy, sell, or [HODL](https://www.reddit.com/r/Bitcoin/comments/2b8t78/whats_hodl/) from Slack.

 _Disclaimer: I am making this application for myself only.
 I need an easy way to buy and sell Bitcoins from my phone and GDAX doesn't have a mobile app.
-You are free to use my code, just beware I wrote this for my own use only._
+You are free to use my code, just beware that I didn't write this as a full 'application'._

 ## Commands: